Applications

 Define application's parameters

 Once all required fields are filled click Create.
 The dialog closes and the new application configuration screen is opened.
-This entry will appear immediately in the listing once created.
+New application deployment appears immediately in the listing once created.
 It may take some time for the changes to take effect after saving.

 Click any application on the main screen to open the configuration section.